Compare AS9100D to ISO 9001:2015

-ISO 9001:2015 and AS9100 Rev D are both based off of Annex SL, a new high level structure.
+ISO 9001:2015 and AS9100 Rev D are both based on Annex SL, a new high-level structure.
 Annex SL creates a common framework for all ISO management systems.
-This aligns the different management system standards, matches subclauses and uses common language, allowing for an easier transition.
+This aligns the different management system standards, matches subclauses and uses a common language, allowing for an easier transition.
 Another great benefit of the newest revisions of the standards is the Plan-Do-Check-Act (PDCA) cycle, this can be applied to all processes (clause 4-10) and to the QMS as a whole.

 To help you understand the additional requirements and transition from ISO 9001 to AS9100, AS9100store has developed a gap checklist.
 This checklist will allow you to understand how your organization is meeting the requirements and what additional steps need to be taken.

 When transitioning from ISO 9001 to AS9100, you will find the additional requirements for AS9100 in italics.
 There are many areas that have additional requirements, but the following are the largest differences between the two standards:

 Planning for Product Realization– This includes additional requirements for project management, risk management, configuration management of the products and control of work transfers.
 Risk identification and assessment are carried throughout the requirements of the standard as risk is critical for the aerospace industries.

 Purchasing and purchased product– this section contains many additional requirements in regards to supplier control.